Exorcisms and Ecstasies

-Exorcisms and Ecstasies is a collection of fantasy and horror short stories by author Karl Edward Wagner.
-The collection also includes a number of memoirs and articles about Wagner and is edited by Stephen Jones.
+Exorcisms and Ecstasies is a collection of fantasy and horror short stories by American writer Karl Edward Wagner.
+The collection, also including a number of memoirs and articles about Wagner, is edited by Stephen Jones.
 It was released in 1997 by Fedogan & Bremer in an edition of 2,100 copies, of which 100 included Wagner's signature taken from a canceled check or contract.
 The limited edition was also signed by the artist, editor and other contributors to the collection.
 Many of the stories originally appeared in a number of different anthologies and collections or in the magazines Beyond Fantasy & Science Fiction, Kadath, Weird Tales, The Centralite, Midnight Sun, Fantasy Crossroads and Gauntlet.